 In July 2015, the previously consolidated fund entered into a loan agreement which is secured by a deed of trust and assignment of leases and rents of a hotel property in Scottsdale, Arizona.
 The terms of the note require monthly principal and interest payments, with a balloon payment due at maturity.
 The loan has a fixed interest rate of 6.12% in effect through the maturity date in July 2025.
 The loan is guaranteed by an individual who is an affiliate of the Company.
-During the three months ended March 31, 2024, the Company deconsolidated Hampton Inn & Suites Hotel (as discussed in Note 3 - VIEs).
+During the nine months ended September 30, 2024, the Company deconsolidated Hampton Inn & Suites Hotel, a consolidated subsidiary of Caliber Hospitality, LP (as discussed in Note 3 - VIEs).